 - After touching public surfaces with high contact, such as door handles and shopping carts

-Because this coronavirus has a lipid envelope, any cleaner that’s designed to destroy fats is going to be highly effective at killing any viruses in your home or workplace.
+Because this coronavirus has a lipid bilayer, any cleaner that’s designed to destroy fats is going to be highly effective at killing the virus in your home or workplace.

 The Environmental Protection Agency (EPA) has released a list (known as List N) of antimicrobial products that are suitable for use against SARS-CoV-2.
 These include:

 - Clorox Disinfecting Wipes

 - Purell Professional Surface Disinfectant Wipes